 Psychologically speaking a person’s leadership ability is almost synonymous with whether or not he has an ownership mentality.
 A leader tries to make everything happen well so that his team as well as he might shine.

 Similarly, in the case of a person with an ownership mentality, they try to do their best at all times so that the name of the company might shine.
-It is for this reason that companies are always on the lookout for individuals with leaderships who have a fighting spirit within them.
+It is for this reason that companies are always on the lookout for individuals with leadership skills who have a fighting spirit within them.

 3. Make each person accountable for his or her own work: